 Pickerel Weed

 Pickerel weed (Pontederia cordata) is an aquatic native plant found throughout Florida.
 This perennial is usually found in shallow wetland areas or around the edges of lakes and ponds.
-The aggressive habit of these plants helps stabilize the banks of natural water bodies and retention ponds.
+The aggressive growth habit of these plants helps stabilize the banks of natural water bodies and retention ponds.

 Characteristics